aboutcoders/job-bundle/Resources/docs/basic-usage.md

 ## Executing a default job

-In order to execute a default job registration of default jobs must be enabled in the configuration:
+In order to execute a default job  you have to enable the registration of the default jobs in the configuration:

 ```yaml
 # app/config/config.yml